$0 Delaware Foster Care Quick-Start Checklist

 Kinship caregivers with an emergency placement should contact DFS directly.
 Emergency kinship placement can be authorized outside the standard information session pathway.
 The guide covers the kinship-specific process, including the emergency provisions and training grace periods.

-Will DFS be upset that I started my background checks before attending the session?
+Should I start background checks before attending the session?

 I attended the information session six months ago but never followed through.
 Do I need to attend another one?